lily514/react-github-challenge/README.md

 However you implement your code is completely up to you.

 Please make your code available in a public GitHub repository and share the link with us in an email to mewu@purdue.edu by Thursday, June 28 at 4pm.
 Any commits after the allotted time will not be considered in your final evaluation.

+---

+Assumptions:
+* Views can be nested within other views
+* Recent commits means within the last seven days for consistency with chart
+* "Any given repository", means it was a repository in a search result